Solomon Islands

 Tour cost excludes:

-International flights and departure taxes to and from Honiara Airport, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.
+Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

 GUADALCANAL

 The capital city of Honiara acts as our base for the tour, and we will be flying in and out of here to go between islands.
 We will often take the opportunity to switch out our luggage at the hotel, depending on the requirements for each leg of the trip.
-There are several access points to good forest, which will allow us to see our first of the multi-island endemics, such as Sanford’s Sea Eagle, Pied Goshawk, Solomons Cockatoo, Yellow-bibbed Lory, Cardinal Lory, MacKinlay’s Cuckoo-Dove, Ultramarine Kingfisher, Woodford’s Rail, Solomons Brush Cuckoo, Buff-necked Coucal, White-billed Crow, Solomons Cicadabird, Solomons Monarch, Chestnut-bellied Monarch, Steel-blue Flycatcher, Oriole Whistler, cockerelli White-winged Fantail, Solomons Rufous Fantail, Midget Flowerpecker, and Brown-winged Starling.
+There are several access points to good forest, which will allow us to see our first of the multi-island endemics, such as Sanford’s Sea Eagle, Solomons Cockatoo, Yellow-bibbed Lory, Cardinal Lory, MacKinlay’s Cuckoo-Dove, Ultramarine Kingfisher, Woodford’s Rail, Solomons Brush Cuckoo, Buff-necked Coucal, White-billed Crow, Solomons Cuckooshrike, Central Melanesian Cicadabird, Solomons Monarch, Chestnut-bellied Monarch, Steel-blue Flycatcher, cinnamomea Oriole Whistler, cockerelli White-winged Fantail, Solomons Rufous Fantail, Midget Flowerpecker, and Brown-winged Starling.
 More widespread Melanesian endemics include Song Parrot, Finsch’s Pygmy Parrot, Claret-breasted Fruit-Dove, Melanesian Kingfisher, and Central Melanesian Cicadabird.
-In terms of the island’s true endemics, we will target Guadalcanal Boobook, Guadalcanal Dwarf Kingfisher, Black-headed Myzomela, and White-eyed Starling (strictly speaking, also shared with Bougainville, but extremely rare there).
-Anyone wishing to attempt the tougher highland endemics will have to join the extension…
+In terms of the island’s true endemics, we will target Guadalcanal Owl, Guadalcanal Dwarf Kingfisher, and Black-headed Myzomela.
+The scarce White-eyed Starling (strictly speaking, also shared with Bougainville, but extremely rare there) will be on our minds, but it is hard to guarantee.
+The remaining highland endemics on this island require a very complex hiking expedition, best saved for another trip!

 SANTA ISABEL